yearn/yearn-devdocs/docs/developers/v3/vault_management.md

 To deposit or withdraw vault funds from a strategy simply call `vault.update_debt(strategy, desired_debt)` where desired debt is the end amount denominated in the underlying asset that the strategy should have after the full debt update.

-NOTE: If a strategy has unrealized losses you cannot lower its debt.
+**NOTE**: If a strategy has unrealized losses you cannot lower its debt.

-NOTE: It is recommended to report a strategy's gain before withdrawing 100% of debt from the strategy.
+**NOTE**: It is recommended to report a strategy's gain before withdrawing 100% of debt from the strategy.

 #### Reporting